Chu Ju's House

 When her family has a new baby girl – and that’s one too many - fourteen-year-old Chu Ju decides to leave home so that her baby sister can stay.
-She takes a series of different jobs and learns about people as she learns new skills.
+She takes a series of different jobs and learns about people as she learns new skills and trades.